rust-lang/rfcs/text/0000-simple-postfix-macros.md

 We could do nothing at all, and leave `await!` in its current macro form, or potentially change it into a language keyword in the future.
-In this case, the problem of integrating `await` with method chains will remain.
+In this case, the problem of integrating `await` and similar constructs with method chains will remain.

 In the syntax to define a postfix macro, we could use just `$self` rather than `$self:self`. `$self` is not currently valid syntax, so we could use it for